EiriasValar/FF4FE-Tracker/README.md

   gated values?
 - Should Property just be a record type?
 The two-payload type is a pain to unpack and update, and writing methods for it would be weird.
+- Connect special value icons (the Falcon and YangBonk) to their associated quest objectives.
+This may require a refactor.
+- Connect defeating D.Mist with the D.Mist boss hunt objective.

 # TOMAYBEDOs
 - Pull some types out of Location.elm, it's getting overloaded.
 Though they're